Health & Safety Code 11357(a) makes it illegal to possess concentrated cannabis, or any part of it.1

 There are two (2) kinds of possession under this law:

-- Actual Possession means that you have actual and/or exclusive control over the marijuana, as in, you actually have it in your hand or on your person.5
+This means that you have actual and/or exclusive control over the marijuana, as in, you actually have it in your hand or on your person.6

-- Constructive Possession means that you do not have to actually hold or touch the substance, to possess it.6 Two or more people may possess something at the same time, which will give rise to constructive possession.
+This means that you do not have to actually hold or touch the substance, to possess it.7 Two or more people may possess something at the same time, which will give rise to constructive possession.

 Depending on the circumstances, an experienced attorney, can evaluate your case and assess the most effective legal defenses to assist in negotiating a possible charge reduction, or if applicable, dismissal of the charges.
 Below are possible legal defenses to a charge under California Health & Safety Code 11357(a):

 The penalties and sentencing depends on the specific circumstances giving rise to your case, as well as your criminal history and the severity of the offense.
-Potential penalties under this Section include:
+Potential penalties under this section were updated and changed under proposition 64.
+The now include the following:

 Note: This offense is eligible for both a deferred entry of judgement and a prop 36 diversion sentence.
 Under Proposition 36, when a defendant is convicted of a “nonviolent drug possession offense,” the court must suspend the imposition of the sentence, grant probation, and require the defendant to participate in and complete a court-approved drug treatment program as a condition of probation.